Private Health Insurance

 The fund usually pays for the hospital or day centre costs and contributes to the fees that doctors charge for the procedure, including the surgeon, anaesthetist, surgical assistant and any test, pathology and imaging, that are ordered while you are in hospital.

-PHI fees to doctors
+PHI Fees to Specialists

 The two common arrangements are as follows:

-BOOKING FEES: Some doctors charge the patient an upfront fee or booking fee ( the name can vary but it is paid before the procedure is done ).
+BOOKING FEES: Some Specialists charge the patient an upfront fee or booking fee ( the name can vary but it is paid before the procedure is done ).
 The PHI funds do not reimburse them.

 Further information can be obtained from the facts sheets on the Private Health Ombudsman's site..